How to Fix FaceTime Not Working on macOS 10.15

 1. Check to see if there’s a problem with your internet connection.
 Open your Apple System Status page to check if there’s any temporary network outage affecting FaceTime.

-2. Make sure your time and date is correct.
-Your Mac’s date and time settings affect internet connection.
-Go to “Apple menu > System Preferences > Date & Time” and ensure the time, date and time zone are all correct.
+2. Make sure your time and date are correct.
+Your Mac’s date and time settings affect your internet connection.
+Go to “Apple menu > System Preferences > Date & Time” and ensure the time, date, and time zone are all correct.
 You may need to deselect the “Set date and time automatically” option to be able to make manual settings.

 3. Make sure you’re using the correct Apple ID and password.
 Open the Apple ID account page and sign in with the Apple ID.
 If its the right Apple ID, then go to “Preferences” in the FaceTime app, select the “Settings” tab, and then click “Sign Out”.
 Next, sign in again with the Apple ID you used on the Apple ID account page.

 Problem #4: Pending FaceTime Updates